adxsoft/CSV-to-Markdown-table-Plugin-for-Obsidian/README.md

 ## TODO
 - add support for double quoted CSV fields

-Feel free to re-use/enhance this plugin
+Feel free to re-use/enhance this plugin.
+The source code for the plugin is main.ts